 fbpx

-It’s Raccoon Mating Season—5 Facts You Need To Know
+It’s Raccoon Mating Season — 5 Facts You Need To Know

-1. Breeding season can start in January and ends in June.
+Mating season can start in January and ends in June.

 Peak mating season is March through April, but raccoons will begin to breed as soon as the weather gets warmer.
 We recommend seasonal inspections of the outside of your home, to make sure prevention is in place before breeding season.
 Raccoons have a 65-day gestation, and they will remain in the den for up to 7 weeks after birth.